 Why you have to pay for a tool so simple as screen capture is beyond our understanding, but Snagit only comes in a premium package.

 The best free alternatives to Snagit

-Screenrec is a powerful alternative to Snagit for Windows, Linux and Mac.
+Screenrec is a powerful alternative to Snagit for Windows (Lastest Windows 10, 8, 7 are supported ), Linux and Mac.
 It is both screenshot capture tool and screen recording software.
 Powered by StreamingVideoProvider, Screenrec uses a sophisticated algorithm to upload your recording to the cloud in real time.
 So, as soon as you finish recording, you instantly get a shareable link.